overpud/zscaler/case-study/README.md

   * Exception handling can be improve
   * Currently, it's configured for 10 sec and it's hardcoded.
 Make modification so that it can be defined when zscaler resource is created
   * RBAC rules can be tightened
+  * Will fail if replicas is 0 initially
 ---

 # Which steps took most of the time?
 Why?